Table of contents

 How your business credit score is calculated

 Your business credit score is calculated by evaluating a wide range of data about your business and finances.
-There are several credit reference agencies (CRAs) in the UK, such as Experian and Equifax, and each one uses different methods to determine your score.
-In general, they might consider the following factors:
+The following factors are used to calculate business credit scores:

 - Credit utilisation ratio